Skip to main content

 Webhook payloads are in the shape of our analytics events, but you can change the shape of the event payload using JavaScript to map it to your required shape.

-Webhook requests are signed by Atomic, and can be sent to authenticated API endpoints using webhook credentials that you save in the Workbench.
+Webhook requests are signed by Atomic, and can be sent to authenticated API endpoints using credentials that you save in the Workbench.
 Once configured, credentials can be reused between more than one webhook subscription, as well as when making API requests via Send Request steps in Action Flows.

 Webhooks requests that fail are retried a number of times using an exponential back-off approach.
 A webhook subscription will be automatically paused after we detect failed requests that were not eventually be delivered.